DataDog/documentation/content/en/synthetics/guide/identify_synthetics_bots.md

 ### `user-agent`

-By default a `user-agent` header is added to all requests performed by Synthetic tests.
-Any custom `user-agent` added in the test will override the default one.
+By default, a `user-agent` header is added to all requests performed by Synthetic tests.
+Any custom `user-agent` added in the test overrides the default one.

 {{< tabs >}}
 {{% tab "Single and multistep API tests" %}}